Jason-Zhangxin-Chen/engine-chart/README.md

 # autontiy-e2e-test-engine-chart
-It setup a mini autonity network with 6 validators and a test engine which applies testcases to the network.
+It setup a mini autonity network with 6 validators and a test engine which applies testcases over the network.

 # usage
 ```